Construction of Charles Drake Field Completed

 Landmark College has begun construction on a field house to accompany the field.
 The field house will be completed later this summer and will include locker rooms, restrooms, and a concession stand.
 Bleachers are currently being installed.
 The College anticipates that Charles Drake Field will become a favorite gathering place for students and community members alike.

 Located on Charles Drake Lane just off River Road South in Putney, the field is available for rental by soccer and lacrosse teams, schools, and community groups.
-For rental information, contact Steve Stanley, Landmark College’s director of athletics, fitness, and recreation, at 802-387-6786 or email@example.com.
+For rental information, contact Kari Post, Landmark College’s interim director of athletics, fitness, and recreation, at 802-387-6786 or email@example.com.